viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/README.md

 At the end of this documentation, you will have a clear understanding of:

-* what the transformer model is and why it is significant
+* what the Transformer model is and why it is significant
 * why this model performs better than traditional seq2seq deep learning models
 * how you can build this model for your task